Singulink/Singulink.Numerics.BigIntegerExtensions/README.md

 ## Features

 - `BigIntegerPowCache` for cached lookups of powers.
-- `CountDigits()` extension method with a highly optimized digit counting algorithm.
+- `CountDigits()` extension method using a highly optimized digit counting algorithm.
 - `Divide()` extension method that supports a wide range of rounding modes instead of just truncating the result like the standard division operator.

-## API
+## Further Reading

-You can view the API on [FuGet](https://www.fuget.org/packages/Singulink.Numerics.BigIntegerExtensions).
+You can view the fully documented API on the [project documentation site](https://www.singulink.com/Docs/Singulink.Numerics.BigIntegerExtensions/api/Singulink.Numerics.html).